Subcoccinella vigintiquatuorpunctata - eating

 (Unsharp) detail of jaws attacking the plant surface:

-''Subcoccinella vigintiquatuorpunctata'' is a beetle in the family Coccinellidae.
+The Twenty-four Spot Ladybird or European Alfalfa Lady Beetle (Subcoccinella vigintiquatuorpunctata') is a beetle in the family Coccinellidae.
 It is the only member of the genus ''Subcoccinella''.
 It has the typical, almost semi-spherical, ladybird shape and is patterned with spots.
 However it differs from many of the well-known ladybirds in being neither smooth and shiny nor an eater of aphids: the wing-cases look velvety and it eats plants.